AidenBurgess/Uni-2021/SOFTENG 761/A2 - Agile Discovery/Agile Discovery - Aiden Burgess.md

 There was an anonymous internal survey to measure how the team was feeling about our work and projects.
 My manager noticed that satisfaction had been decreasing slightly over a month and scheduled a meeting for the team to air any concerns.
 Here, everyone spoke openly about excessive amounts of time in meetings, stress, and operational issues.

 In a University context, it is essential to adjust the team's behaviour as the project progresses.
 To achieve the team needs to actively value openness and courage to bring light to any issues and solve them together.
 It is unlikely to have the same amount of collaboration with customers as in my internship, as most university projects do not have a dedicated person to act as the role of the customer constantly involved to provide new scope.
 As I learned at Amazon, this can also be a benefit, as customers have infinite wants.
 The scope of projects for a university should have limitations to be reasonably assessed.

+I have not practised pair programming or team programming in a university project.
+Some of the upsides could be knowledge sharing, where the strengths of both team members can be shared.
+A simple example could be one person knowing a key binding and sharing that so that the other member becomes more productive.
+A downside is the time commitment and scheduling issues.
+Both people need to be present and actively participating, so one member's time that could have been used to work on the codebase is spent watching and talking.
+However, this drawback can be offset depending on how much value they gain from the experience.
+Therefore, I think the most effective matching for pair programming would be individuals who have very different strengths and weaknesses, as they gain the most from working together.

 Collective code ownership (XP) in the industry allows each team member to make changes to any part of a codebase.
 This may not work as well in a university context, as there are substantial time constraints.
 Under these constraints, the time needed to switch to a different module - reading documentation and understanding code - may be inefficient.
 I prefer the system of weak code ownership where modules are assigned to owners, but team members can modify other modules if they feel the need to do so.
 This means that there is always at least one person who has deep knowledge of some part of the codebase.
 I have experienced this system in a university team project where some team members remained on the same code area while others switched between the front and backend.
 I found it helpful to understand the codebase while switching between areas by talking with the existing members on the codebase.